WHAT YOU NEED TO KNOW ABOUT VISITING NYERERE NATIONAL PARK

 There's a wealth of accommodation options situated in designated areas of the park ranging from rustic camps to luxurious boutique-style lodges.
 Due to the abundance of dwellings available, you'll have plenty of wonderful choices to pick from.

 The best thing about the lodges in Nyerere National Park is how each one feels remarkably remote with little barriers between you and the wildlife.
-Many lodgings are even built with sustainable materials and eco-friendly practices, which we include in many of our customizable African safaris.
+Many lodgings are even built with sustainable materials and eco-friendly practices, which we include in many of our customizable Tanzania safaris.

 Why is the Rufiji River in Nyerere National Park so significant?